BuildwithJordanM2/PythonCode/README.md

 ## Key Features
 - **Excel Row Management**:
-  - Create and delete rows dynamically in Excel files.
+  - Create, delete, and change rows dynamically in Excel files.
 - **Macros Automation**:
   - Use Python to trigger and manage Excel macros for complex tasks.
 - **Address Standardization**: